Smith Mountain Striper Club

 Fish Tagging

 "There's gold in them there waters....."
 Well, maybe not gold ..... or is there.....), but there is money swimming around out there, just waiting for the right angler to find it.
-As a part of a conservation initiative by the VDGIF and various anglers on Smith Mountain Lake, a number of striped bass have been are tagged in order to obtain information on how anglers shape and impact the striped bass population.
+As a part of a conservation initiative by the VA DWR and various anglers on Smith Mountain Lake, a number of striped bass have been are tagged in order to obtain information on how anglers shape and impact the striped bass population.
 The tags will be found either just above the anal vent on the lower side of the fish, or on the top on either side of the dorsal fin and look similar in nature to yellow coffee stirrers (although depending on the duration to which these the tags have been on the fish they may be covered in some level of algae).

 When an angler catches a tagged fish, the tag may be clipped off flush with the fish's body and the fish returned if practicing Catch & Release, or if the fish is harvested the tag can be removed upon cleaning.
 The angler should record the date, fish length, location (nearest channel marker) and note if the fish was harvested or released.
 Send this information, along with the anglers name and mailing address and the tag itself to the address listed on the tag (also listed below for convenience).
 There is a random reward of $5-$50 for each tag returned, along with information on the date and location where the fish was originally tagged.
 While the monetary reward is certainly nice, the information collected is invaluable to our local VDGIF Biologist and provides better management of the striped bass fishery at Smith Mountain Lake.